Authentication and authorization

 Authentication request

-To retrieve an authentication token for a given user, send an HTTP POST call to this API endpoint:
+To retrieve an authentication token for a user, send an HTTP POST request:

 POST https://identitytoolkit.googleapis.com/v1/accounts:signInWithPassword?key={authKey}